SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 Depending on the goal and the call-to-action you use in your mailing you can update information in your database.
 When a person clicks the link in your mailing, SuperOffice CRM will do one of the following:

-* Give a custom response or redirect to web page,
+* Give a custom response or redirect to web page
-* Add a contact to a specific project or a selection,
+* Add a contact to a specific project or a selection
-* Update a contact's interest,
+* Update a contact's interest
-* Add information to a field in the Contact card,
+* Add information to a field in the Contact card
-* Create a follow-up activity for a contact,
+* Create a follow-up activity for a contact
-* Create a customer service request for a contact,
+* Create a customer service request for a contact
-* Execute a script.
+* Execute a script

 Some of this information will help you segment your database even better, while other information will help you follow up on people that have shown an interest in your message.